Code-Institute-Submissions/vfg-95-python-hangman_AprResub/README.md

 The game made use of the following libraries:

 - random - to allow a word to be chosen at random from the words.py file for the game
-- os - to allow the terminal to clear when called (as this is specific to the operating system terminal I do not believe it works as intended in the Heroku app however I decided to leave it in for compatability with a computer terminal)
+- os - to allow the terminal to clear when called (as this is specific to the operating system terminal I do not believe it works as intended in the Heroku app however I decided to leave it in for compatibility with a computer terminal)
 - time - to allow a delay between the update of display to the user, meaning the user has more chance to read feedback
 - sys - to allow the t_print and t_input functions to work properly i.e print text with a typing effect